How much does a irrigation system cost in Atlanta, GA?

 | Marietta / Kennesaw / Smyrna / Douglasville | Mid-range market; upgrade market common as older pop-up systems fail; 5–7 zones typical; $5,500–$12,000 for replacement or new installation |

-How to Control Irrigation System Costs in Atlanta
+How to Keep Costs Down in Atlanta, Georgia

 - Install during new lawn or landscape projects — shared mobilization saves $600–$1,800 vs. standalone irrigation installation in Atlanta's high-labor market